 Purchase a reproduction of this item on VintageMaineImages.com.

-Members of the Passamaquoddy and Penobscot tribes attended the Maine Centennial celebrations in 1920.
-They set up an encampment in Deering Oaks Park in Portland which was called, "Indian Village."
+Members of the Passamaquoddy and Penobscot tribes attended the Maine Centennial celebrations in 1920, establishing an encampment in Deering Oaks Park in Portland, called "Indian Village."

 - Title: Dignitaries at the Maine Centennial celebrations, Portland, 1920

 - Creator: Portland Press Herald Newspaper, Evening Express

 - Creation Date: 1920

 - Subject Date: 1920

 - State: ME